eda6767/cloud_composer/README.md

 For create needed connection we have to define a name - the same name will be used in DAG python file; option - Google Cloud and for Keyfile JSON File we will pass values from <br/>

 json generated for Service Account.
-Notice, that particular service account has to have permission required to viewing and selecting data from BigQuery.
+Notice, that a particular service account has to have permission required to viewing and selecting data from BigQuery.

 <br/> <br/>